 Each radio station within your market will target specific demographics and market segments.
 These are usually defined by the programming, type of music being played, the on-air personality, and what time of day your advertising will run.

 Radio advertising is defined by many as a frequency medium.
-What this means is that unlike television advertising (which relies on reach and visual presentation), radio relies on repetition, aka frequency of message, to be effective.
+This means that unlike television advertising (which relies on reach and visual presentation), radio relies on repetition, aka frequency of message, to be effective.

 Playing your advertisement multiple times (some say it takes 3 times hearing a spot before you internalize it, acknowledge it, and remember it) will ensure that your listeners will be familiar with your product or service.